congma/simplecache/README.md

 available as MIT-Licensed free software, available from [GitHub](https://github.com/tkem/cachetools/ "cachetools repo") or PyPI.

-Currently, it only support methods with the definition signature of
+Currently, it only supports methods with the definition signature of
 ```python
     def method(self, arrayarg, *args, **kwargs):
 ```